560km

 Stop in at Juice Bar 55, near the waterfront, for a healthy snack, cold-pressed smoothie or coffee.

-Walk off your meal with a wander around Cataract Gorge's easy First Basin loop track (900m circuit) which includes Alexandra Suspension Bridge.
+Next, drive to Cataract Gorge to walk off your meal with a wander around the easy First Basin loop track (900m circuit) which includes Alexandra Suspension Bridge.

-As dusk sets in, snag the best seat in the house on the Gorge Scenic Chairlift for a winter-exclusive twilight ride (Thursday and Friday nights).
+As the sun starts to dim, snag the best seat in the house on the Gorge Scenic Chairlift for an afternoon ride (winter closing time is 4.40pm with last rides 15mins before closing).

-Calm the nerves with dinner and a welcome hot tonic at Best Western Plus Launceston's Tram Bar.
-Take advantage of a 10% discount on your Off Season stay.
+Calm the nerves with dinner and a local tipple at Best Western Plus Launceston's Tram Bar.

 Day 4: Sweet scents and sea wonders